cshenton/opt/README.md

 ## ToDo

-- low dim benchmark functions, runner.
+- More expensive benchmark function to demonstrate multithread perf.
-- single and multi thread examples using benchmark functions
+- benchmark runner.
 - some introspection / stopping functions for SNES
 - Travis, coveralls